LoginRadius/docs/content/blog/get-started-ror/index.md

 >
 > If return_url is frontend, then from that application, pass the token to the backend ROR API.
 Otherwise use the path of the back end API as the return_url.

-Add the following function snippet in your code to get the user profile:
+Create  `app/controllers/api/profile_controller.rb ` controller and add the  method to retrieve user profile using the received access token:

 ```
     def read_profile_by_access_token